 But, if you get a step for your friend to stand on and see over the fence, you have created equity because now you can both watch the muralist.

 Pronouns are often gender implied, leading to assumptions that are not always correct.
-To avoid making a mistake ask, “What are your preferred or proper pronouns?”
+To avoid making a mistake ask, “What are your proper pronouns?”
 Learn More >

 Rocky Mountain College of Art + Design (RMCAD) maintains a policy of inclusiveness that recognizes, values, and reflects the diversity of the community it serves.
 As an academic institution, the college fosters a dynamic learning and working environment that encourages multiple perspectives and the free exchange of ideas.
 Diversity encompasses multiple dimensions, including but not limited to: race, culture, nationality, ethnicity, religion, ideas, beliefs, geographic origin, class, sexual orientation, gender, gender identity and expression, disability, and age.